fnalways/terminus-docs/docs/developer/install/cli/region.md

 # `olares backups region`

 ## Synopsis
-The `region` subcommand is used to retrieve the cloud name and region ID for Olares Space.
+The `region` subcommand is used to retrieve the cloud name and region ID.
+It is specifically used when the storage backend is Olares Space.
 ```bash
 olares-cli olares backups region space [options]
 ```